 Healthcare Improvement Scotland has been commissioned by the Scottish Government to work with services across Scotland to improve access to Child and Adolescent Mental Health Services and Psychological Therapy services.
 The Mental Health Access Improvement Support Team (MHAIST) was established in 2016.
-Over the first year, the team sought to understand the challenges and opportunities for improving access to CAMHS and PT services across Scotland.
-So far, MHAIST has supported a range of teams from across the country and hosted the following events for these two communities:

-Our work to date has identified that there are improvement opportunities specific to each community, as well as opportunities where learning and sharing across the communities would be beneficial.
+Mental Health Access Collaborative - Our work to date has identified that there are improvement opportunities specific to each community, as well as opportunities where learning and sharing across the communities would be beneficial.
 To achieve this joint working, MHAIST is facilitating a joint CAMHS and PT Mental Health Access Improvement Collaborative.
 This collaborative consist of two workstreams:

 - Improving access to CAMHS and Psychological Therapies